Danielchf2006/HLS_Tasks_Analysis/README.md

-# Multiple Linear Regression With ATP Men's Data
+# Analysation of HLS Dataset using Machine Learning Models

 This project aims to analyze hardware performance metrics related to tasks executed on FPGA (Field-Programmable Gate Array) systems using High-Level Synthesis (HLS).
-Hopefully, this project is able to analyze hardware performance metrics related to tasks executed on FPGA (Field-Programmable Gate Array) systems using High-Level Synthesis (HLS).

 ## Test Environment